-FTL Team Member emails the completed form to safeguarding@futuretalentlearning.com.
-FTL Team Member should not share any details of the safeguarding concern with anyone other than the Safeguarding Team Members (not even to their Line Manager - though they can say that "a safeguarding concern has been raised to the Safeguarding Team").
+FTL Team Member completes the form and submits.
+This is received at the safeguarding@futuretalentlearning.com inbox.
+FTL Team Members should not share any details of the safeguarding concern with anyone other than the Safeguarding Team Members (not even to their Line Manager - though they can say that "a safeguarding concern has been raised to the Safeguarding Team").

-The on-duty Safeguarding Team Member will categorise the email to their name, review the form within 2 hours and take steps to contact the FTL Team Member immediately if further information is needed.
+The on-duty Safeguarding Team Member will access the form and the Excel log which is automatically populated once a concern is received, categorise the email to their name, review the form within 2 hours and take steps to contact the FTL Team Member immediately if further information is needed.
+The Safeguarding Concern Form Log will be updated to include the name of the Team Member dealing and the action taken.

-The on-duty Safeguarding Team Member will download and save the completed Safeguarding Concern Form with the learner name in the title (i.e. "Joe Bloggs - Safeguarding Concern Form") to the relevant year the Safeguarding Concern Forms folder.
+The on-duty Safeguarding Team Member will create a PDF version of the Safeguarding Concern Form and save the completed Form with the learner name in the title (i.e. "Joe Bloggs - Safeguarding Concern Form") to the relevant year the Safeguarding Concern Forms folder.

-The on-duty Safeguarding Team Member will take action as appropriate and detail the action being taken in the Safeguarding Concern Form.
+The on-duty Safeguarding Team Member will take action as appropriate and detail the action being taken in the Safeguarding Concern Form Log.
 This may include contacting the learner, reporting to our Designated Safeguarding Lead or Safeguarding Board Member or contacting Local Safeguarding Agencies.

 The on-duty Safeguarding Team Member will add the reported concern to the Safeguarding Reporting Register.
 A RAG status will be assigned to the concern to reflect the risk associated.
-This will inform how often ongoing contact with the learner should be made, whilst they are on the Safeguarding Reporting Register.
+This will inform how often ongoing contact with the learner should be made, whilst they are active on the Safeguarding Reporting Register.